Antarctic fur seal: Behaviour

 Antarctic fur seals are one of the better-studied Southern Ocean predators.
 However, the vast majority of information has been collected during summer breeding months.
 The breeding system of the Antarctic Fur Seal is polygynous, and dominant breeding males mate with as many as 20 females during a successful season.
 Males establish breeding grounds in October to early November.
 Females generally reach the colonies in December and give birth to a single pup several days later.
-Gestation lasts between 8 and 9 months and it has been observed a high breeding synchrony across the species’ range, concentrating 90% of pup births in a 10-day window.
+Gestation lasts between 8 and 9 months and it has been observed a high breeding synchrony across the species' range, concentrating 90% of pup births in a 10-day window.
 Pups are weaned at about four months old.
 Juveniles may then spend several years at sea before returning to begin their breeding cycles.

 The ecology of Antarctic fur seals during the non-breeding winter is poorly understood.
 Adult and subadult males may form groups while moulting along the Antarctic Peninsula in late summer and early autumn.
 Adult females are gregarious but relatively asocial other than the strong bond they establish with their pups, although there are occasional aggressive encounters with nearby females or other pups and brief interactions with adult males to mate.
 These seals appear to be solitary when foraging and migrating.

 The usual food source for individuals in the Atlantic Region is Antarctic krill (Euphausia superba); while in the Indian Ocean the diet is mostly based on fish and squid.
 The fish prey are principally myctophids, icefish, and Notothenids, although skates and rays are also consumed.
 Penguins are occasionally taken by Antarctic fur seal males.
 Seasonal differences in diet have been recorded across colonies, seasons and years.
-Studies have showed that female Antarctic fur seals can undertake wide-ranging foraging migrations during winter.
+Female Antarctic fur seals can undertake wide-ranging foraging migrations during winter.
 Interannual differences appear to be related to differences in local oceanographic conditions.

 Diet

-Antarctic fur seals feed primarily on Krill, Fish, and Squid.
+Antarctic fur seals feed primarily on krill, fish, and squid.
 Birds are eaten occasionally outside the breeding season.
-Nursing mothers near South Georgia are dependent on Krill during the breeding season, therefore the availability of Krill is important to the reproductive success of this animal.
-The colonies at Macquarie Island and the Kerguelen Islands rely more on a diet of Fish and Squid.
+Nursing mothers near South Georgia are dependent on krill during the breeding season, therefore the availability of krill is important to the reproductive success of this animal.
+The colonies at Macquarie Island and the Kerguelen Islands rely more on a diet of fish and squid.
 Antarctic fur seals dive at night to feed.

 Population status

 South Georgia islands, which hold approximately 95% of the global population, had a total population in 1999/2000 between 4.5 and 6.2 million.
 The South Georgia population reached carrying capacity fairly recently and may thus be spilling over into relatively nearby, lower density sites.
 However, the abundance of adult females is estimated to have declined by some 30% between 2003 and 2012, and by 24% since 1984 to around 550,000.
-The population trend according to the IUCN Red list is ‘decreasing’ and it has been suggested that this decline is due to the effects of global climate change on prey availability.
+The population trend according to the IUCN Red list is 'decreasing' and it has been suggested that this decline is due to the effects of global climate change on prey availability.